Invest Beavers

 What is Investiture?

 An Investiture is a ceremony where someone makes their Scout Promise – some people call them Promise ceremonies.
-They’re welcomed to Beavers, and become a member of both their Colony and the worldwide Scout family.
+They’re welcome to Squirrels, and become a member of both their Drey and the worldwide Scout family.
 Investitures are important and special, but this doesn’t mean they have to be strict or scary!
 There are lots of ways to run an Investiture; it’s best to try and shape them to the individuals making their Promise to make the occasion even more special and memorable.
 As long as each Investiture covers the main components (welcome, Promise, scarf), it’s up to you where you do them, what you say, and what other special tweaks or traditions you want to add in.

 Preparing to Promise